 Rowing is a perfect sport for high school age youth.
 It is an immensely fun water sport.
 Rowers tend to be very fit.
 You can row with friends or make new friends.
 Its a good way to develop social skills and learn to work together in a group.
 There are lots of opportunities to develop confidence and leadership skills that will be useful later in life.

-The Learn to Row program is offered during the month of July.
-The program is offered 4 times over 4 weeks.
+The Learn to Row program is offered during certain weeks in the month of July and August.
 This 1 week program is comprised of 5 sessions of 2 hours each taking place from Monday to Friday.

 Rowers must have completed grade 7.
 By the time most rowers have reached this age, they have the size and strength to row effectively and carry their share of a rowing shell.